-Ice dams tend to form especially in fall season on the roof; that time in the year, where snow melts and runs down the roof.
-The ice melts downward from the roof to home surface, for an overhang cover the sidewalls, making the frozen ice to turn icicles gradually.
-If rain gutters and shingled roofs are not kept in place, then there is a chance the ice dams may leave noticeable moisture on sidewalls or creep into the adobes.
-It is important to keep a roof overhang and insulate shingles on the roof because ice dams turn into icicles that, in turn, ruin your prefab modular homes surface.
-Worry not, there are two ways to maintain the surface and clear icicles below the roof overhang or on the attic.
+Ice dams tend to form on roofs, especially during the Fall season.
+When snow melts and runs down towards the roof’s edge, it can freeze again as it drips off the edge.
+This is how icicles gradually form on prefab modular homes.
+If gutters or shingles are not kept in place, ice dams may leave moisture on sidewalls or creep into adobes.
+It’s important to keep a roof overhang and insulate shingles on the roof.
+If you don’t, ice dams can turn into icicles that, in turn, can ruin the surface of your home.
+Don’t worry—there are two ways to maintain the surface and clear icicles below the overhang or on the attic.

 In fact, leaving ventilation above the attic would circulate air, control attic temperature, and stop ice from melting down.
 Some homeowners use ridge and gable vents to clear humidity out of the attic and to bring cool air into the attic from outside.

-The prefabs that are weatherized and get insulated in time for the monsoon, can prevent the issues to some extent, that happens due to the offseason inclement weather.
+The prefabs that are weatherized and get insulated in time for the monsoon, can prevent the issues that happen due to off season inclement weather.
 Insiders dealing in the prefab home market say that custom prefab modular homes made in climate-controlled factories give homeowners a chance to live inside a weatherized dwelling.